prantomollick/GoOutFilter-Travel-and-Tour-Agency-Next.js-Template/README.md

 ### CardDestination Component

+`card-destination` module directory into the components file.
+Develope the `CardDestination` component for showing blog posts in a card format.
 Card destination is for destination photo viewing card.
 Which key element is image.
 Take your great tour photo and put it into this component.

 | Attribute `props` | Type                      | Description                                    | Default    |